 Conclusion

 Forested rangelands are widespread in Canada and forestry is an important contributor to the Canadian economy, to rural communities, to the climate, to wildlife, and to the environment.
-Integrating livestock through agroforestry or silvopasture allows efficiencies between these industries.
+Integrating livestock through agroforestry or silvopasture encourages efficiencies between these industries.
 These forested areas can provide cattle with forage, water, and shelter from heat and cold.
 Management systems that successfully incorporate livestock into forest rangelands by carefully balancing the benefits and risks of livestock grazing on forested lands can improve economic and environmental outcomes.
 Challenges that relate to lack of research and knowledge, absence of incentives and niche markets, labour costs and regulatory hurdles vary regionally.
 Opportunities exist to further develop these synergies through ongoing and future research, collaboration among stakeholders, and a continued focus on the many ecosystem services provided by forested areas.

 Feedback